opendocsg/slw-judgments-backfill/2006_SGHC_213/report.md

 21     The defendant’s position was that the non-exclusive nature of the contract allowed the plaintiff to engage alternative suppliers at its own expense to supply concrete when the defendant failed to supply as and when required by the plaintiff.
 As long as the plaintiff obtained 70,000 m³ of concrete from the defendant by the end of the contract period, the defendant was not in breach.
 In addition the defendant submitted, “supply by the defendant, under the contract, was subject to any scheduling clashes between the plaintiff’s orders and those from the defendant’s other customers.”(NE 78).

-22     In _Nam Kee Asphalt Pte Ltd v Chew Eu Hock Construction Co Pte Ltd_ [2000] SGHC 45, the aggregates contract contained the following terms:
+22     In _Nam Kee Asphalt Pte Ltd v Chew Eu Hock Construction Co Pte Ltd_ <span class="citation">[2000] SGHC 45</span>, the aggregates contract contained the following terms:

  (a) the Defendants must purchase at least 40,000 tonnes of graded aggregates from the Plaintiffs [the plaintiffs alleged that this was "the minimum quantity clause"]; and